databrickslabs/overwatch/docs-compose/overwatch_docs/content/FAQ/_index.md

 The cluster logging paths are automatically acquired within Overwatch.
 There's no need to tell Overwatch where to load those from.
 [Click here]({{%relref "EnvironmentSetup/azure.md"%}}/#configuring-overwatch-on-azure-databricks) for more details.
 ![FAQ4](/images/_index/faq4.png)

+## Q5: Can I configure custom log4j appender settings
+Yes, Overwatch does not ingest from log4j output files; thus this can be edited as per customer needs without any impact on Overwatch.
+Overwatch utilizes the spark event logs from the cluster logs direction, not the stdout, stderr, or the log4j.